 PROFINET Mapping to OSI Layer model

-The primary and most used physical connectivity for PROFINET is the copper-based Ethernet cable.
-Though the regular ‘IT’ Ethernet cable can be used, it is essential to use the ruggedized industrial Ethernet cable for reliability and handle challenges specific to OT environments.
-In addition to that, PROFINET also supports fiber optic cables for wired connectivity.
+The primary and most used physical connectivity for the PROFINET Protocol is the copper-based Ethernet cable.
+Though the regular 'IT' Ethernet cable can be used, it is essential to use the ruggedized industrial Ethernet cable for reliability and to handle challenges specific to OT environments.
+In addition to that, the PROFINET Protocol also supports fiber optic cables for wired connectivity.
 For wireless, it can be supported over Bluetooth or Wi-Fi.
 The choice of media depends on factors such as distance, noise immunity, and bandwidth requirements.

-PROFINET supports various types of connectors, such as RJ45, M12, and fiber optic connectors.
+PROFINET Protocol supports various types of connectors, such as RJ45, M12, and fiber optic connectors.
 These connectors can be chosen based on the application requirements to ensure a reliable connection between devices.
+Organizations undertaking digital transformation services frequently adopt the PROFINET Protocol as the backbone for connecting legacy OT equipment to modern IT systems, enabling seamless IT-OT convergence across plant floors.

 Exploring PROFINET RT (Real Time)

-As mentioned earlier, for standard uses PROFINET packets go through the TCP/IP layer or UDP/IP layers to ensure reliable delivery.
+As mentioned earlier, for standard uses PROFINET Protocol packets go through the TCP/IP layer or UDP/IP layers to ensure reliable delivery.
 But in many cases real-time communication is crucial in industrial applications where timely data exchange is essential.
-The inherent latencies in the TCP/IP protocol, makes it unsuitable for this purpose.
-To overcome this limitation, PROFINET offers real-time capabilities through PROFINET RT (Real Time).
+The inherent latencies in the TCP/IP protocol make it unsuitable for this purpose.
+To overcome this limitation, the PROFINET Protocol offers real-time capabilities through PROFINET RT (Real Time).
 PROFINET RT ensures deterministic data transmission, enabling precise control and synchronization of devices.

 PROFINET RT achieves real-time communication by utilizing specific protocols and mechanisms that prioritize time-critical data.
-While running on Ethernet, it leverages the EtherType field in the frame and by having a value of 0x8892, it enables the lower layer to directly deliver the frame to the application layer reducing latency.
-This ensures that data packets are delivered within very short time intervals, guaranteeing the responsiveness and reliability required in industrial environments.
+While running on Ethernet, PROFINET RT leverages the EtherType field in the frame and by having a value of 0x8892, it enables the lower layer to directly deliver the frame to the application layer, reducing latency significantly.
+This ensures that PROFINET RT data packets are delivered within very short time intervals, guaranteeing the responsiveness and reliability required in industrial environments.
+PROFINET RT is widely deployed in factory automation for tasks such as PLC-to-drive communication and distributed I/O control.

 PROFINET Isochronous Real Time (PROFINET IRT)